Shelex/webhook-kafka-listener/README.md

-# Checking out go windmill library with kafka
+# Checking out go watermill library with kafka

 Dead simple http listener of webhooks that produces messages to kafka